Nrfhsa/Video-To-URL/README.md

 ## Features

-- API key authentication for sensitive endpoints
 - Video upload with support for MP4, WebM, and MKV formats
-- Rate limiting to prevent abuse
 - Delete functionality for individual or all files
-- Automatic cleanup of files older than 24 hours
+- Automatic cleanup based on configurable TTL
-- File size limit of 100MB
+- Hash-based file deduplication
+- Permanent file storage option

 ## Installation